IHCCJavaII/docs/general-project-instructions/README.md

 ## Step 7: Turn it in

-I will review the code and tests through the pull request, but to make sure I don't miss anything please submit your repo URL to the dropbox in MyHills.
-You can get this URL by navigating to your repo and copying the URL in the browser.
+I will review the code and tests through the pull request, but to make sure I don't miss anything please submit your pull request URL to the dropbox in MyHills.
+You can get this URL by navigating to your pull request and copying the URL in the browser.

 Also submit a zip file of your entire project used for backup in case something happens with the GitHub repo.